awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 **The purpose of guardrails**

 Guardrails enable you to express your policy intentions\.
-For example, if you enable the preventive **Disallow public read access to S3 buckets** guardrail, you can deny public read access to all S3 buckets for all accounts under an OU\.
+For example, if you enable the detective **Disallow public read access to S3 buckets** guardrail on an OU, you can determine whether a user has attempted public read access to any S3 buckets for any accounts under that OU\.

 ## Guardrail Behavior and Guidance<a name="guardrail-behavior"></a>